wmcz/WMCZ-scripts/National-Authorities-GREL-scripts-for-OpenRefine.md

 * Detect 372a as field of work (P101)
 * Detect "činný/á" and add as P2031 and P2032
 * Add 370f (work location)
+* Assign correct first name and surname to people with pseudonyms which have their "real name" in 400a
 * Do not exclude pseudonym authorities which do not have a corresponding "real-name" authority.

 ### Contents